 In the Regional Centres for Space Science and Technology Education, affiliated to the United Nations, in Africa, Asia and the Pacific, Latin America and the Caribbean, and Western Asia, education can vary significantly, which led to differences in space science and technology education curricula in terms of content and modes of presentation.
 To ensure a common standard of teaching at the centres, education curricula have been developed in the major fields of space application and in space law.

-Submissions to the 2017 Peace and Cooperation School Award "Looking to the Stars: The Future of The World", are now open.
-Until the 4th of July 2017, young people from around the world are invited to submit artworks that show how the exploration of space can bring benefits to humankind.
+Submissions to the 2018 Peace and Cooperation School Award "Galaxy of Peace: Space, common heritage of humanity" are now open.
+Until 2 July 2018, young people from around the world are invited to submit artworks that show how space benefits everyone.

 UNOOSA offers internships on many different aspects of our work.
 We value the work of interns and look for the highest calibre of applicant whilst also providing space for their own personal growth.
 Our offices in Vienna, Bonn, and Beijing regularly post job openings for internship opportunities in the United Nations recruitment system.
 See all vacancies here.